LuizBronzeadoNeto/HtmlAnalyzer/README.md

   - Malformed HTML
   - Unclosed tags
   - Deeply nested structures
 - Outputs the deepest-level text found in the provided HTML content.
+In cases where there are more than one text of same depth, outputs the first text.

 ## Requirements